 As the city’s planning department moves forward with the process of updating the ULDC, public input is taken in.
 This is to insure the clarity of the document to those citizens who use it.
 It is incredibly important that the ULDC reflect the needs and desires of the public and in turn the public knows what the ULDC is and does.

 A series of public outreach meetings will take place throughout the process.
 Future meeting dates and locations will be posted on this webpage.
 During the process we will continue to take public comments to incorporate into the code based on Commission direction.

 If you don’t want to wait for future meetings, please email your suggestions to email@example.com.

 Why are we doing this?

 Amendments to the code will create new approaches to guide the development process.
-This will enhance the condition of the City’s natural and built environments, promote economic opportunity, and help us achieve a more sustainable future.
+These codes are intended to enhance the condition of the City’s natural and built environments, promote economic opportunity, and help us achieve a more sustainable future.

 What is the process?

-Once all of the proposed changes have been made, the final document will go before the North Port City Commission for final approval.
+Once all of the proposed changes have been made, the final document will go before the Planning and Zoning Advisory Board for their review and recommendations, then to the North Port City Commission for final approval.

 Where can I learn more?

 Still have questions?
-Call the Planning Division of the Neighborhood Development Services Department at (941) 429-7056 or email email@example.com.
+Call the Planning Division of Neighborhood Development Services Department at (941) 429-7156 or email firstname.lastname@example.org.